Sarah Cleaveland: Awards and honours

 Cleaveland was the first woman to be awarded the British Veterinary Association Trevor Blackburn Award in 2008 in recognition of her work on animal and human infectious diseases in Africa.
 She was a founding director of the Alliance for Rabies Control, whose mission is to prevent human deaths caused by infection with the rabies virus and reduce the burden of this disease in animals.
-She was elected a Fellow of the Royal Society of Edinburgh (FRSE) in 2012, elected to the National Academy of Medicine (USA) in October 2015, and elected a Fellow of the Royal Society (FRS) in 2016.
+She was elected a Fellow of the Royal Society of Edinburgh (FRSE) in 2012, elected to the National Academy of Medicine (USA) in October 2015, elected a Fellow of the Royal Society (FRS) in 2016 and elected a Fellow of the Academy of Medical Sciences in 2019.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to veterinary epidemiology.

 In 2018, Cleaveland was awarded the Leeuwenhoek Lecture by the Royal Society for "her pioneering work towards the eradication of rabies throughout the world".

 In 2020, Cleaveland was awarded the George Macdonald Medal.